-During the 2013 peregrine falcon breeding season we conducted surveys for peregrine falcon activity at two traditional eyries (nests) at Scotia Bluffs and Holmes Bluff, a third known nest in a large old-growth redwood snag at Tom Gulch, and the new nest at Shively Bluff that was first investigated in 2010, and confirmed in 2011.
-In addition, a new nest was discovered along the Van Duzen River near Pamplin Grove (hereafter South Runenberg).
-Surveys at all five sites were to monitor possible nesting activity, although no timber operations (other than road use) were planned during the breeding season within 0.5-mile of any nesting area in 2013.
+During the 2014 peregrine falcon breeding season we conducted surveys for peregrine falcon activity at two traditional eyries (nests) at Scotia Bluffs and Holmes Bluff, a third known nest in a large old-growth redwood snag at Tom Gulch, the relatively new nest at Shively Bluff that was confirmed in 2011, and the new nest that was discovered in 2013 along the Van Duzen River near Pamplin Grove (hereafter South Runenberg).
+Surveys at all five sites were to monitor possible nesting activity, although no timber operations (other than road work) were planned during the breeding season within 0.5-mile of any nesting area in 2014.
 The Tom Gulch snag has also been used by ospreys and northern spotted owls for nesting in the past, and so the snag was monitored for potential nesting activity by those species as well.
-The Scotia, Holmes, Shively Bluff, and S. Runenberg nests were all occupied this year.
-Peregrine activity was observed early in the season at the Tom Gulch nest snag, but nesting did not occur.
-One juvenile peregrine was fledged at the Scotia eyrie, one at Holmes, two at Shively, and two at S. Runenburg.
+The Scotia, Holmes and Shively Bluff nests were all occupied this year.
+No peregrine activity was observed at the Tom Gulch or South Runenberg sites.
+Two juvenile peregrines were fledged at the Scotia eyrie, and three at Shively.
+The Holmes Bluff pair appeared to be nesting early in the season, but the nest may have failed.